Officer convicted of rape gets home detention after judge determines no ‘psychological injury’ to victim

 Scott D. Shellenberger, the state’s attorney for Baltimore County, said in a news release that Truffer “determined that there was not evidence of any psychological injury to the victim despite the fact that she indicated she has received therapy for the attack on her and that the Judge had stated at the time of the verdict that what had happened to the victim ‘may be the most traumatic moment of’ her life.”

-Shellenberger said in a statement to The Post that “the sentence was not what we expected or were asking for.”
+Shellenberger said in a statement to The Washington Post that “the sentence was not what we expected or were asking for.”

 “I do not believe that in this particular case that home detention is an appropriate sentence,” he said.
 “A police officer should know as well or better than others the reprehensibility of such an act.
 I fear this could cause rape victims to hesitate to report their crimes if they do not feel like they will get justice.”